 If a false or misleading claim is determined, steps are taken to rectify the situation.
 The Editorial Director will follow up on client or consumer feedback indicating possible false or misleading claims in A.D.A.M. content by immediately sending the content for physician review.

-The Medical Director and Editorial Director will make spot checks of reviews and published content for adherence to this policy.
-In the event of a possible false or misleading claim, or the promotion of ineffective or dangerous products, an article can be rejected by the Medical Director and/or Editorial Director and sent back to the editor or physician for another round of review and editing.
+The Medical Director and Strategic Content Director will make spot checks of reviews and published content for adherence to this policy.
+In the event of a possible false or misleading claim, or the promotion of ineffective or dangerous products, an article can be rejected by the Medical Director or Strategic Content Director and sent back to the editor or physician for another round of review and editing.

 Once published, changed content is immediately available on the A.D.A.M. demonstration site and hosted client sites, and made available for download for our clients through TransADAM, our proprietary content distribution software.
-In the event the modification is significant/important enough to be changed immediately, each client is contacted by a Customer Relations Manager, informed of the issue, and informed the updated content is available to them.
 Once an identified issue is completed, the QOC committee will review the procedure to ensure this project was completed in a timely manner (usually within 2 to 3 days, including translation).